REASON-6G/mATRIC/README.md

 mATRIC is multi-Access Technology Intelligent Controller

 # Description
-This repository host the mATRIC software implementation platform, an intelligent RAN controller developed under the REASON project to support multiple access technologies.
+This repository host the mATRIC software implementation platform, an intelligent RAN controller developed under the REASON project to support multiple wireless access technologies.

 **The mATRIC platform supports the following capabilities:**